Katrixerse/Corius/README.md

 - Levi Kaichou

 Special Thanks too:
-- dragonfire535 - Some api commands & canvas commands
+- dragonfire535 - Some api commands & some canvas commands
 - reztierk - Help with mysql statements and some coding

  will use mySql instead of sqlite to store data (Better this way for reading/writing data)